Radio Vs Bluetooth Audio: Understanding Differences And Troubleshooting Tips

 Trying a Different Bluetooth Device or Radio Station

 If adjusting the volume settings and using equalization and compression do not work, you may need to try a different Bluetooth device or radio station.
 Sometimes the problem may not be with the levels, but rather with the devices themselves.
-Try pairing your Bluetooth device with a different radio or vice versa.
+Try pairing your Bluetooth device with a different or vice versa.
 If the problem persists, you may need to try a different Bluetooth device or radio station altogether.

 Enhancing Bluetooth Audio Quality for Better Balance with Radio